continuous-symmetry-measure/csm/python/README.md

 1. Removed random factor from fibonacci sphere
 2. Added support for --keep-structure with --approx using the new permuter, DistanceConstraintPermuter.
 This Permuter sorts all the equivalence class placements by distance when rotated, and chooses constraints based on lowest distance
+3. Added printouts explaining why we stopped iterating in --approx
+4. Some speed improvements to permuter
+5. internal code cleanup including bug fixes and fixes to outdated tests, upgrade to cython, etc

 Changes in version 0.17.2
 -------------------------